ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 1. One or more states for each vertex
 2. An update rule for each state

 The arrows in the graph acts as a conduit carrying state information from one vertex to another.
 Each vertex is a (little) system within the larger system.

 For readers who are interested to explore further about using AlgebraicJulia to model dynamical systems and viewing more sohpisticated examples, we recommend the documentation for [AlgebraicDynamics](https://algebraicjulia.github.io/AlgebraicDynamics.jl/dev/) package of AlgebraicJulia!

 Dynamical systems and directed graphs are a useful framework for modeling the world around us.
-Indeed, they are a close match for how humans tend to conceptualize things -- in terms of cause and effect, in terms of events which play out over time, and in terms of systems influencing one another!
+Indeed, they are a close match for how humans tend to conceptualize things -- in terms of **cause and effect**, in terms of events which play out over time, and in terms of systems influencing one another!

-But this is just one way of looking at the world.
+Cause and effect is just one way of looking at the world.
 And not all systems are best understood in this sense.
-These are systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.
+There are systems that maintain a kind of equilibrium by satsifying simultaneous constraints.
 In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.

 [^1]: In fact, in AlgebraicJulia we use an extended, richer abstraction called a `directed wiring diagram' which generalises directed graphs.
 Directed wiring diagrams have richer capabilities, including nested modelling.
+Interested readers are referred to  "Rupel, Dylan, and David I. Spivak.
+"The operad of temporal wiring diagrams: formalizing a graphical language for discrete-time processes." arXiv preprint arXiv:1307.6894 (2013)."